 \subsection{Ablation Studies}

-LCR introduces 4 new hyper-parameters: the size of the batches, $B$ over which we apply LCR, the number of steps of gradient descent, the learning rate, and the neighbourhood size $K$.

-Figure~\ref{fig:fr_param}~(a) illustrates the parameter sensitivity on the \emph{MiniGrid} domains w.r.t. the number of steps of gradient descent.
-In both environments, we find a similar plot.
-With very few steps, LCR does not work as well, and the same is true for higher number of steps, where the representations are constrained heavily to focus on the linear representations and thus collapses.
-Similarly, Figure~\ref{fig:fr_param}~(b) demonstrates the sensitivity to the number of nearest neighbours.
-On the other hand, this depends on the environments.
-For example, in the \emph{RandomGoal} environment, we found higher values of sequence length does equally well if not better, because the grid is empty and having representations to be linearly represented by the neighbours does not affect performance.
-However, with higher sequence length for \emph{FourRooms}, \gls{lcr} does not perform as well because the representations are forces to be representable from a large portion of the state space, which violates the neighbours being \textit{local}.
-Thus, we see a drop in performance for higher $K$.
+LCR introduces 4 new hyper-parameters: the size of the batches, $B$ over which we apply LCR, the number of steps of gradient descent, the learning rate, and the neighborhood size $K$.
+Figure~\ref{fig:fr_param}~(a) illustrates the parameter sensitivity on the \emph{MiniGrid} domains w.r.t. the number of gradient steps.
+In both environments, we find a similar pattern.
+With very few steps, LCR does not work well, and the same is true for a higher number of steps, where the representations are constrained heavily to focus more on the linearization of dynamics than the main RL task.
+Similarly, Figure~\ref{fig:fr_param}~(b) demonstrates the sensitivity to the size of the neighborhood.
+The optimal choice for this hyper-parameter depends on the environment.
+For example, in the \emph{RandomGoal} environment, we found larger neighborhoods do equally well if not better, because the grid is empty and having representations to be linearly represented by the neighbors does not affect performance.
+However, with larger neighborhoods in \emph{FourRooms}, \gls{lcr} does not perform as well because the representations are forced to be representable from a large portion of the state space, which violates the assumptions that neighbors are \textit{local}.
+Thus, we see a drop in performance for larger $K$.
 Figure~\ref{fig:fr_param}~(c) highlights the sensitivity to the learning rate.
 For most of our experiments, we found that too small of a learning rate does not help learning at all compared to DQN, because the updates to the representations are not big enough to have a sufficient effect on the actions taken.
-On the other hand, a high value of learning rate can be detrimental, as the representations become too constrained.
-For our experiments, setting the learning rate to be $1/10^{th}$ of the learning rate used for the main RL agent works well.
+On the other hand, a too high learning rate can be detrimental, as the representations become too constrained.
 The fourth hyper-parameter, batch size, has no such trade-offs.
-The higher the batch size, the less is the chance of over-fitting on the main task, and thus better the performance.
+A higher batch size reduces the chance of over-fitting on the main task, and results in better performance.

-Now, it might seem like we need to run sweeps across all these hyper-parameters to find the best one, and that would be tedious.
-However, as mentioned in our experiments we found that normally setting sequence length to 11, number of steps to 100 and learning rate $1/10^{th}$ of the RL learning rate worked really well.
-Thus, as a thumb rule, we set these parameters for all our experiments.

-Detailed ablation studies across all the hyper-parameters are provided in Appendix \ref{sec:add_exp}.
+Detailed ablation studies across all the hyper-parameters are provided in Appendix~\ref{sec:add_exp}.